 - The psychoanalyst Robert Knight, in the 1940s, introduced the concepts of ego psychology into his description of borderline disorder.
 Ego psychology deals with mental functions that enable us to realistically perceive events, successfully integrate our thoughts and feelings and to develop effective responses to life around us.
 He suggested that people with borderline disorder have impairments in many of these functions, and he referred to them as “borderline states.”
 4

 - The next major contribution in the field was made by the psychoanalyst Otto Kernberg.
-In the 1960s, he proposed that mental disorders were determined by three distinct personality organizations: psychotic, neurotic and “borderline personality.”
+In the 1960s, he proposed that mental disorders were determined by three distinct personality organizations: psychotic; neurotic and “borderline personality.”
 Kernberg has been a strong proponent of modified psychoanalytic therapy for those patients with borderline disorder who are able to benefit from it.
 4

 - In 1968, Roy Grinker and his colleagues published results of the first research conducted on patients with borderline disorder, which he referred to as the “borderline syndrome.”
 4

-- The next major advance occurred in 1975 when John Gunderson and Margaret Singer published a widely read article that synthesized the relevant, published information on borderline disorder, and defined its major characteristics.
+- The next major advance occurred in 1975 when John Gunderson and Margaret Singer published a seminal and widely read article that synthesized the relevant, published information on borderline disorder, and proposed its major characteristics.
 Gunderson then published a specific research instrument to enhance the accurate diagnosis of borderline disorder.
 This instrument enabled researchers over the world to verify the validity and integrity of borderline disorder.
 Subsequently, borderline personality disorder first appeared in DSM-III as a bona fide psychiatric diagnosis in 1980.
 4

-- In 1979, John Brinkley, Bernard Beitman and Robert Friedel proposed that medications, specifically low doses of neuroleptics (now referred to as antipsychotic agents), are effective in reducing some of the symptoms of borderline disorder.6 Friedel’s research team published support for this proposal in 1986 in one of the first two placebo-controlled studies of any medication in subjects with borderline disorder.
+- In 1979, John Brinkley, Bernard Beitman and Robert Friedel provided anecdotal evidence that medications, specifically low doses of neuroleptics (now referred to as antipsychotic agents), are effective in reducing some of the symptoms of borderline disorder.6 Friedel’s research team published support for this proposal in 1986 in one of the first two placebo-controlled studies of any medication in subjects with borderline disorder.
 A similar finding was reported in the same journal by Paul Soloff’s research team with a different medication in the same class.
 Since then, other controlled studies of similar agents have supported and extended the original finding.
 In addition, medications in other classes have been reported to have efficacy in treating the symptoms of borderline disorder.
 27

 - In the 1980s, the first of a large number of neuroimaging, biochemical and genetic studies were published indicating that borderline disorder is associated with biological disturbances in those brain areas related to the symptoms of the disorder.23